mubaraqwahab/thinkdev/src/decks/03-collections.md

 ### Pack variables into an object {data-id="useobjHeading"}

-It's common to have variables that you want to pack into an object
+It's common to have variables that you want to pack into an object:

 <pre data-id="useobj"><code data-line-numbers data-trim class="language-js">
-const name = 'WhatsApp Desktop' const rating = 4
+const title = 'The Fundamentals of Business Strategy' const reviewsCount = 0 const isNew = true
-const reviewsCount = 70
-const price = 0
-const status = 'Owned'
 </code></pre>

 </section>